Macroeconomic Spillovers of Weather Shocks across U.S. States: Introduction

+Overall, our findings reinforce the evidence of a significant economic impact of extreme weather conditions, both at local and aggregate level.
+Although through different methodologies and different levels of aggregation/disaggregation of the data, our results are in line with other contributions in the literature, like \cite{EickmeierQuastSchüler2024}, \cite{ColacitoHoffmannPhan2019}, \cite{Natoli23WP}, \cite{MohaddesUSstates2022}, \cite{KimMatthesPhan2011}; this latter finds negative effects mainly for the last part of the sample, which approximately corresponds to our period of investigation.
+A notable exception is represented by \cite{TranWilson2020}, who instead find slightly negative but statistically insignificant short-run (contemporaneous) responses of real activity indicators to adverse climate shocks.

 The rest of the paper is organized as follows.
-Section \ref{sec:data} presents the data, with a particular focus on our proxy for severe weather shocks, Section \ref{sec:model} discusses the econometric model, Section \ref{sec:results} presents the results, and Section \ref{sec:conclusions} concludes.
-A Supplement with further results completes the paper.
+Section \ref{sec:data} presents the data, with a particular focus on our proxy for severe weather shocks; Section \ref{sec:model} discusses the econometric model; Section \ref{sec:results} presents the main results; Section \ref{sec:moreres} provides further results and robustness checks; Section \ref{sec:conclusions} concludes.
+An online Appendix with additional results completes the paper.